EldarMuradov/OpenPS/README.md

 # OpenPS

-Open Physics Simulaton Library based on PhysX 5.3.1 and CUDA.
+Open Physics Simulaton Library based on Era Engine Physics, PhysX 5.3.1 and CUDA.

 ## About